Sadatoshi Senda

-Sadatoshi Senda (千田 貞敏, Senda Sadatoshi) was a Rear Admiral in the Imperial Japanese Navy.
+Sadatoshi Senda (千田 貞敏, Senda Sadatoshi) was a rear admiral in the Imperial Japanese Navy.

-Senda was an officer in the IJN, (Imperial Japanese navy) and was stationed on the island of Biak, near New Guinea.
+Senda served as an officer in the Imperial Japanese Navy and was stationed on the island of Biak, near New Guinea.
 Though he was the highest-ranking officer on the island, he was placed under the command of Kuzume Naoyuki, who was only a colonel.
 He commanded 1,500 troops of the 28th Marine Department, yet only 125 had engaged in combat training.
-He aided in the defense of Biak against the United States Army, but was killed in the battle for the island after trying to fight off the US landings on December 25th 1944.
+He aided in the defense of Biak against the United States Army, but was killed in the battle for the island after trying to fight off the US landings on 25 December, 1944.